-- Security-based IDE plugins: Use IDE plugins to catch bugs and security issues sooner rather than later, such as TFLint, Checkov, and Snyk.
+- Security-based IDE plugins: Using IDE plugins to catch bugs and security issues sooner rather than later can significantly enhance your IAC scanning efforts.
+Such as TFLint, Checkov, and Snyk.

 - Pre-commit hooks: Automate the execution of static code analysis tools before code is committed to the version control system.
 Use ggshield to detect more than 350+ types of secrets.

 - Static analysis: Scan code with static analysis tools like ggshield, Kube Bench, and Coverity.